Stockton Workers Compensation Lawyer

 3. Seek Legal Help: Your attorney will help gather compelling evidence, prepare for court hearings, and advocate to ensure your rights are protected and your claim is reconsidered.

-How is the Payment Determined?
+How Is the Payment Determined?

 Workers’ compensation payments in Stockton are calculated based on your average weekly wage (AWW), which includes regular earnings, overtime, and specific benefits.
 For temporary disabilities, you’ll typically receive two-thirds of your AWW, subject to a maximum limit set by California law.
 These payments are designed to help cover lost wages during your recovery period.